Guitar Hero: Play in a Day's Bert Weedon dies at 91

 “He really was the ‘king of the guitar’,” he added.
 “He was also one of the nicest, most genuine guys you could ever wish to meet.”

-Weedon was awarded an OBE in the 2001 Queen’s Birthday Honors List for services to music.
+Weedon was awarded an OBE in the 2001 Queen’s Birthday Honours List for services to music.
 He is survived by his wife and two sons.
+(Reporting by Mike Collett-White, editing by Paul Casciato)